 Each participant should bring 4 copies of a student work sample and 1 copy of the assignment that generated the work sample to the Day 6 workshop; include the standard(s) being assessed via this student work sample as well as 1 copy of each of the two permission forms.

 Introduction

-- > The Research
+- > Infomercial for the GSO Portal

-- > Investigation of Assessment Terminology
+- Review of Goals of Assessment

-- ➤ What is Exemplary Feedback?
+- What is Exemplary Feedback?
 Activity

-- > Key Elements in a Model Learning Process
+- Key Elements in a Model Learning Process

+- Coming to Terms with Assessment

 - Characteristics of Exemplary Feedback